-Georgia's EL Exit Criteria Changes from 2006-2019 (For research purposes ONLY.)
+Georgia's EL Exit Criteria Historical Changes from 2006-2019

+(For research purposes ONLY.)

-Historical EL Exit Criteria for Students in Kindergarten 2006-2009 2010-2013 2014-2017 2018-2019 The maximum Overall Composite Score that a student taking the Kindergarten ACCESS for ELLs could receive is 3.4.
-In using ACCESS for ELLs scores as criteria in making exit decisions for kindergarten EL students, LEAs should review their students' scores in context, paying particular attention to the Oral Language Score as well as other local criteria.
-LEAs must exit EL students scoring an ACCESS "Accountability" Composite Proficiency Level (CPL) ≥ 5.0 with no individual language domain score less than 5.0.
+Historical EL Exit Criteria for Students in Kindergarten 2006-2009 2010-2013 2014-2017 2018-2019 The maximum Overall LEAs must exit EL students LEAs must exit EL LEAs must exit EL Composite Score that scoring an ACCESS students scoring an students scoring an a student taking the "Accountability" Composite ACCESS Overall Composite Kindergarten Proficiency Level (CPL) ≥ 5.0 "Accountability" Score ≥ 5.0 ACCESS for ELLs with no individual language Composite Proficiency and Listening, could receive is 3.4. domain score less than 5.0.
+Level (CPL) ≥ 5.0 with Speaking, or Reading In using ACCESS for ELLs scores as criteria in making exit decisions for kindergarten EL students, LEAs should review their students' scores in context, paying particular attention to the Oral Language Score as well as other local criteria.
 LEAs may consider other factors, such as students' age, grade-level, GKIDS assessment, local inventory checklists, and other local assessments.
 LEAs have the option of NOT exiting Kindergarten English Learners even if their scores reflect required criteria.
-A conservative approach to exiting Kindergarten ELs is recommended.
-LEAs must exit EL students scoring an ACCESS "Accountability" Composite Proficiency Level (CPL) ≥ 5.0 with no individual language domain score less than 5.0.
+A conservative approach to exiting Kindergarten ELs is recommended. no individual language domain score less than 5.0.
 All Kindergarten EL students NOT meeting this criterion may not be exited - a Language Assessment Conference (LAC) IS NOT AN OPTION anymore.
-LEAs must exit EL students scoring an Overall Composite Score ≥ 5.0 and Listening, Speaking, or Reading Language Domains are all ≥ 5.0 and Writing Domain is ≥ 4.5.
+Language Domains are all ≥ 5.0 and Writing Domain is ≥ 4.5.
 LAC Decision is not allowed.